tec4/GeocodeBundle/README.md

 Add interface to your model (entity/document).

-User helper traits if you desire to get most of the required properties and attriubtes for interface.
+Use pre-created traits if you desire to get most of the required properties and attriubtes for interface.

 Must implement new method called getGeocodeableName in code